 (b) may do, in the State or elsewhere, all things necessary or convenient to be done for or in connection with the performance of those functions.

-18. Exemption from stamp duty
+18. Stamp duty exemption

 If the Bank is privatised either solely by public float or partly by public float and partly by private placement, stamp duty under the Stamp Act 1921 is not chargeable on any sale and transfer of shares in the Bank by R & I Holdings by way of such public float or private placement.